Jo Mazelis: Writing

 Mazelis's first collection of short stories, Diving Girls (2002), was shortlisted for both Wales Book of the Year and Commonwealth Best First Book.

 Her second collection of stories, Circle Games (2005), was long-listed for Wales Book of the Year.

 In 2014, Mazelis wrote a collection of surreal dystopian fiction for Go!
 Be a Bird!, a collaborative work with award-winning artist Susan Adams.
 She also published the novel Significance (2014), which was awarded the 2015 Jerwood Fiction Uncovered Prize.

 Mazelis's third collection, Ritual, 1969 (2016), was long-listed for the Edge Hill Short Story Prize and shortlisted for Wales Book of the Year in 2017.

 In 2025 Mazelis published the novel The Forger’s Ink, looking at the story of the death of Fanny Imlay, half-sister of Mary Shelley and daughter of Mary Wollstonecraft.

+In September 2026 Mazelis launches Repercussions, a collaboration with artist Susan Adams.
+The book is "an experimental exchange of letters and drawings sent through the post over several months".

 Several of Mazelis's stories have also been broadcast on BBC Radio 4 including Too Perfect, Snakeskin Becomes Her and The Blackberry Season.

 Mazelis's work has appeared in The Lonely Crowd, New Welsh Review, Spare Rib, Poetry Wales, Raconteur, Cambrensis, Nth Position, The Big Issue, Corridor, The Ottawa Citizen, Everywoman, Tears in the Fence and Lampeter Review amongst others.